mchlnix/SMB3-Foundry/manual/scribe/scribe-manual.md

 ![](tool-window-pointers.png)

 This table contains every Level Pointer currently in the World Map.
 They are listed in the order they are stored in the Rom, which should usually also be the order by screen, then row, then column.
+When the Editor saves a World it makes sure that the level pointers are in that order.

 You can change the Object Set of each Pointer and the address of both the Objects (Level Offset) and the Enemies.
 The Level information can be more comfortably set through Foundry, however, by opening the Level and placing it onto a Level